Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: Conclusion

 \section{Conclusion}

 We present HiEve, a large-scale dataset for human-centric video analysis.
 The HiEve dataset covers a wide range of crowded scenes and complex events.
 We report the results of plenty of approaches in our dataset.
-Extensive experiments show that the HiEve is a challenging dataset for pose estimation, pose tracking, multi-person tracking, and action recognition.
-Based on this dataset, we propose an action-guided pose estimation algorithm, which guides the pose representation learning with additional action information.
-Experiments demonstrate that it's able to boost the performance of existing state-of-the-art pipelines on our HiEve dataset.
+Extensive experiments show that the HiEve is a challenging dataset for pose estimation, multi-person tracking, and action recognition.
+Based on its diverse annotation, we propose two simple baselines, which use cross-annotation information to improve different visual tasks.
+Experiments on them validate that our HiEve dataset could facilitate multiple visual tasks by diverse annotations.